Wetland Methane Emissions, LPJ-EOSIM Model

 }

-# For this study we are going to compare the CH₄ Emissions for month1 and month2 along the coast of California
+# For this tutorial, we are going to compare the CH₄ Emissions for month1 and month2 along the coast of Florida

 # To change the location, you can simply insert the latitude and longitude of the area of your interest in the "location=(LAT, LONG)" statement